helenvholmes/alexandermilone.com/index.markdown

 ## Transit advocacy, Philadelphia

-I’m a transit advocate and board member at [5th Square](https://www.5thsqadvocacy.org/), where I work to advance safe, affordable, and accessible transportation for Philadelphians.
-My focus is improving the reliability, equity, and everyday experience of public transit across the city.
-I believe that strong transit systems help people live healthier, happier lives and connect communities to opportunity.
-I write op-eds and frequently speak with journalists about transit policy, street safety, and the choices that shape how we move through our city.
-My goal is to support a more connected, people-focused Philadelphia built around high-quality service and streets that work for everyone.
+I’m an urban advocate and volunteer board member at [5th Square Advocacy](https://www.5thsqadvocacy.org/), where I work to advance safe, affordable, and accessible transportation for Philadelphians.
+I focus on improving the reliability, coverage, equity, and day-to-day experience of public transit across the city.
+I believe that strong transit systems help people live healthier, happier lives, connect communities to opportunity, and make cities better places to live.
+I write op-eds and speak with the press about transit policy, street safety, and the choices that shape how we move throughout the Philadelphia metropolitan area.
+My goal is to support a more connected, people-focused Philadelphia built on high-quality transit and streets that work for everyone.

 [Email](mailto:alexander.j.milone@gmail.com)